 Our Leadership – Jill J. Johnson, MBA

-Jill Johnson is an award-winning management consultant who has personally impacted more than $3 billion worth of business decisions.
+Jill Johnson is an award-winning management consultant who has personally impacted nearly $4 billion worth of business decisions.
 Jill Johnson is in the board rooms, the back rooms, and the executive suites where complex decisions are being made impacting the future of clients located throughout the United States, as well as in Europe and Asia.
 She knows what it takes to develop and implement strategies for turnarounds or growth that get results.

 Jill is a widely-respected business executive and leader who has been a member of the boards of directors and executive committees of various business, professional, and governmental boards.
 Jill has served on two federal boards under three different United States presidents representing both political parties.